 If your dog is in need of a bath, leave it to us.
 We have a full size tub, a complete line of both therapeutic and cleansing shampoos, and warm cage dryers for your pet to dry in comfort.
 Our baths include a nail trim, anal gland cleaning, and ear cleaning at no extra charge.
 Give us a call to let us know when you will be dropping your dog off.
 Prices vary depending on the size of your dog.

 We have a modern, up-to-date surgical suite that is fully equipped for all routine surgical procedures.
-In addition to spays and neuters, we provide surgical care for a wide variety of problems.
-We work closely with board certified surgeons at nearby specialty centers and are able to refer patients that require specialized surgical care.
+In addition to routine spays and neuters, we provide surgical care for a wide variety of problems.
+When more specialized surgeries are needed, we have a board certified surgeon who will perform the procedure at our hospital.
+We also work closely with board certified surgeons at nearby specialty centers if referrals are needed.
 We do everything possible to ensure the safety and comfort of our surgery patients.
 Pre-surgical blood tests are recommended for all pets and can be done on the day of surgery.
 We follow the latest guidelines for safe and effective anesthesia and pain protocols.
-Respiratory monitors and pulse oximeters are used on all patients during surgery.
-Heated surgery tables, monitored post operative recovery area, and most important, a staff trained in the care of surgical patients all contribute to your pet's safety and
+We use respiratory monitors, heart monitors, capnography, and pulse oximeters to monitor patients under general anesthesia.
+Close attention is paid to pain management.
+Heated surgery tables, monitored post operative recovery area, and most important, a staff trained in the care of surgical patients all contribute to your pet's safety and comfort.

 Regular professional dental cleanings are an important part of maintaining your pets overall health.
 Abscessed or broken teeth, damaged tooth enamel, periodontal disease, and tartar buildup are all common causes of pain, systemic disease, and diminished quality of life for both cats and dogs.
 We use the most up-to-date equipment and techniques for dental cleanings, dental surgeries, teeth extractions, and sealing and bonding.
 Pre-anesthetic blood testing, safe and effective anesthetics and pain relievers, modern equipment to clean and polish the teeth, dental x-rays, and up to date dental surgery procedures are all used to ensure the safety and comfort of your pet.